-Argus is an authorization system for distributed services such Compute Elements, Portals and Worker Nodes and it replaces the Site Central Authorization Service (SCAS) as used in different gLite tools and several non-Webservice based Globus Toolkit 4 components.
+Argus is an authorization system for distributed services such as Compute Elements, Portals and Worker Nodes and replaces the Site Central Authorization Service (SCAS) as used in different gLite tools and several non-Webservice based Globus Toolkit 4 components.
 In order to achieve consistency a number of points must be addressed.
 Argus consists of several distinct components (Figure 2).
-The first component is the Policy Administration Point (PAP for short) service where all policies are defined and stored.
+The first component is one or more Policy Administration Point (PAP for short) service(s) where all site agnostic policies are defined and stored.
 Second, authored policies must be evaluated in a consistent manner; this task is performed by the Policy Decision Point (PDP).
-And finally, the data provided for evaluation against policies must be consistent; this is done by the Policy Enforcement Point (PEP).
+And finally, the resulting decision must be enforced at the site, taking into account local circumstances; this is done by the Policy Enforcement Point (PEP).
+In the Argus system the PEP is split into a daemon (server) and client.
 The interfaces to the PAP and PDP daemons are standardized and well defined.
-PEP uses a proprietary protocol.
+PEP uses a proprietary protocol between the PEP server and PEP client